What is "The" Inca Trail?

 Why are permits required?

 The Inca Trail is the only hike in Peru that requires permits.
 Permits are required for both the 2-day and the 4-day hikes.
 Licensed tour operators will get your permits for you.
 Permits are required as a way to control access to Machu Picchu National Park and to limit the number of people on the trails each day.
 NOTE: Permits for 2018 hikes are available now on first come basis.
-This is the earliest that permits have ever been released.
+Taking reservations now for all dates in 2018.

 Yes, anyone can hike if you are fit enough to carry a small backpack and hike at altitude.
 The 4 day hike is divided into a specific distance each day, and each night is at a specified camp.
 The hiking distance is the same for everyone and the choice of camps are determined by the Peruvian government and the operators.
 You can hike at your own pace depending on whether you book a group hike or a private hike.